axelooc59/Detecting-type-of-sneakers-shoes/README.md

 * Dunk low disrupt
 * Dunk high

 As a beginner in machine learning and in order to make this project easier the only accepted picture is like the below one.
 Namely the shoe is oriented to the left and on a white background.

+## Step of this project
+This project have three main step:
+1. Collect data to train our model
+2. Pre process the data collected
+3. Create our model by giving him our data

+### Collecting data
+In order to collect data we will scrap the website [restocks.net](https://restocks.net)